bigmanrook/bigmanrook/README.md

 - 👀 I’m interested in Deep learning and Web Development
-- 🌱 I’m currently learning Delphi, Web Development and Deep Learning for Computer Vision
+- 🌱 I’m currently learning Delphi, Python and kivy
-- 💞️ I’m looking to learn as much as I possibly can in deep learning
+- 💞️ I’m looking to learn as much as I possibly can in app development and databases
 - 📫 How to reach me:
 - wells.jude0208@gmail.com